luau-lang/luau/rfcs/type-byte-array.md

 ## Design

-While an API as extensive as the example might be good, it's only really necessary to have methods for treating this block of data as a random access collections of bytes with potentially resizable backing.
-This could ideally be exposed as:

-* A constructor with predefined size and endianness.
+This could ideally be exposed as a new Luau library similar to that of `string` or `table`.
+It would contain functions for:

+* Instantiating a new byte array object with an initial size.

-* A method for resizing the existing object while retaining data in bounds.
+* Resizing an existing object while keeping previously assigned values.

-* Methods for reading...
+* Reading...

+    * ... signed and unsigned integers of 8, 16, and 32 bits given an offset and endianness.

+    * ... floating point values of 32 and 64 bits given an offset and endianness.

     * ... a string given an offset and size.

+ * Writing...

-    * ... signed and unsigned integers of 8, 16, and 32 bits given an offset.
+    * ... signed and unsigned integers of 8, 16, and 32 bits given an offset, value, and endianness.

-    * ... floating point values of 32 and 64 bits given an offset.
+    * ... floating point values of 32 and 64 bits given an offset, value, and endianness.

- * Methods for writing...

     * ... a string given an offset, size, and value.

-    * ... signed and unsigned integers of 8, 16, and 32 bits given an offset and value.

-    * ... floating point values of 32 and 64 bits given an offset and value.

-As Luau can't represent 64 bit integers in user code, the methods for these could be omitted or simply serve as a shortcut for writing what can be represented already without needing 2 calls to the 32 bit methods.
+As Luau can't represent 64 bit integers in user code, the functions for these could be omitted or simply serve as a shortcut for writing what can be represented already without needing 2 calls to the 32 bit functions.

 ## Drawbacks

 Depending on implementation this could increase the complexity of the VM and related code.
-If this is to be implemented as a built-in, optimized type it might need specialized fast paths for all relevant opcodes.
-Additionally, this type would have to come in with methods and some sort of constructor to be useful, which does not have precedent in the open source Luau distribution (even `vector` lacks an exposed constructor or methods).
+If this is to be implemented as a built-in, optimized type, it might need specialized fast paths for all relevant opcodes.
+Additionally, this type would have to come in with a whole new library table as part of the global environment, which could cause name collisions in older code.

 ## Alternatives